kubesphere/website/content/en/docs/cluster-administration/cluster-status-monitoring.md

 #### Pod Status

-Pod status supports display the total number of pods in states **operating, abnormal, and completed**.
-The completed state pod is usually a Job or a CronJob.
-The number of pods in an abnormal state requires special attention.
+Pod status displays the total number of pods in different states, including Running, Completed and Warning.
+The pod tagged Completed usually refers to a Job or a CronJob.
+The number of pods marked Warning, which means an abnormal state, requires special attention.

 ![Pod Status](/images/docs/cluster-administration/cluster-status-monitoring/pod-status.png)

 ## ETCD Monitoring

 ETCD monitoring is useful to make good use of ETCD, especially to locate performance problems.
-The ETCD service provides metrics (metrics) interface natively, and the KubeSphere monitoring system provides a good monitoring display effect for its native data.
+The ETCD service provides metrics interfaces natively, and the KubeSphere monitoring system provides a good monitoring display effect for its native data.

 |Monitoring indicators|Description|
 |---|---|